LOADING...

 5. Skipping Commissioning and Airflow Balancing

 Commissioning is the final exam of an HVAC install – yet it’s too often skipped.
 Without post-installation testing, airflow can remain unbalanced, refrigerant levels can be incorrect, and controls can be out of sync.
 The result is an operational building with hidden faults that cause callbacks and angry tenants or clients.
-All modern best practice demands rigorous, documented commissioning: airflow balancing, system startup tests, and digital verification logs are now industry standards for any high-performance project.
+All modern best practices demand rigorous, documented commissioning: airflow balancing, system startup tests, and digital verification logs are now industry standards for any high-performance project.

 6. Lack of Coordination with Other Services